Largonarco/Anima/README.md

 ## Future improvements

 - I am looking to work around the ads and provide a completely ad free experience.
 I don't control the ads, they are from the source.

+- Anyone could contribute to this project and help in making it better.

 ## Commands to run